fbpx

 There are several easy ways to incorporate language arts into your gardening experience.

-* Beginning readers can practice their skills reading by telling you the names on seed packets.
+* Beginning readers can practice their reading skills by telling you the names on seed packets.

 * Creative writing can be tied in by asking your child to write a poem about their favorite plant in the garden.